cap-js-community/mtx-tool/docs/user-authentication/index.md

 [JSON web tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) or JWTs.
 Either

 - to decode them and see which privileges and other information are passed along within them, or
-- to use them as authorization for related rest APIs, e.g., services or the server.
+- to use them as authorization for related rest APIs, e.g. services or the server.

 Obtaining the tokens always happens through a service instance of the "User Account and Authentication Service" (technical name `xsuaa`).